Julia Markovich, LCSW

 • Fear of having violent urges or impulses

-• Avoidance: Avoiding knives, driving, holding children, or being alone with others.
+• Avoiding things that feel risky, like knives, driving, or being alone with others

-• Mental reviewing: Replaying past actions to “check” if something harmful occurred.
+• Mentally reviewing past actions to “check” if harm occurred

-• Reassurance-seeking: Asking others, “Do you think I would ever hurt someone?”
+• Asking others for reassurance, like “Do you think I would ever hurt someone?”

 • Anxiety and OCD Resources